top of page

 I was born in 1974 and raised in Bromley, Kent.
 My biggest passion as child was Star Wars which is still very much something I have a keen interest in.
 A love for film, TV and performance led me to undertake a degree in Communications and Audio Visual Production and I worked in media for several years.

 In the late 90s I worked as a youth and children's worker in Westminster, as well as working in both a secondary and primary school before embarking on a PGCE in primary education.
-I have taught in South-East London since 2004.
+I taught in South-East London from 2004 until 2022.

 My interest in mental health and wellbeing emerged through my work with children and young people and an interest in supporting parents and school staff, which led to me train as a counsellor.